Université de Montréal has more than 10,000 employees and is one of

 How to submit your application

-as well as their curriculum vitae, a copy of their diplomas, and the full name and contact information (phone
+as their curriculum vitae, a copy of their diplomas, and the full name and contact information (phone numbers,

-numbers, email, address, fax number) of 3 referees.
+email, postal address) of 3 referees.
 Applications should be sent to:

 Faculté de médecine vétérinaire, Université de Montréal